mramin01/n8n-gemini-telegram-bot/README.md

 Activate the workflow and enjoy your intelligent assistant!

 💡 Challenges & Learnings
 Throughout this project, I encountered and resolved various challenges, including API-related errors and network configuration issues.
 This project provided me with a deep, practical understanding of how webhooks operate, the critical importance of environment variables, and the proper management of secure credentials.
-About This Code 📝
-To keep your information secure and allow you to share this workflow publicly, I've removed the sensitive information from the JSON file.

 Changes Made ✂️
 I've taken these values from the original code and replaced them with PLACEHOLDER: